tanakon8529/Go-Challenge-Suite/README.md

 # Go Meat Challenges

 This repository contains several Go modules designed to solve specific challenges related to string encoding/decoding, path summation in a triangle array, and an API for counting meat types from text data.
-Each module is designed to be independently testable and maintainable.
+Each module is independently testable and maintainable.

 ## Project Structure